 Mean score of companies in the Air Transport industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, Sydney Airport reported total carbon emissions of approximately 76,149,000 kg CO2e, comprising 6,508,000 kg CO2e from Scope 1, 69,641,000 kg CO2e from Scope 2, and 489,103,000 kg CO2e from Scope 3 emissions.
 This reflects a commitment to transparency in emissions reporting, although specific reduction targets or initiatives have not been disclosed.
-Over the years, Sydney Airport has demonstrated a gradual decrease in emissions intensity per passenger, achieving approximately 1.94 kg CO2e per passenger in 2023, down from 3.2 kg CO2e in 2013.
-This trend indicates a focus on improving operational efficiency and reducing the carbon footprint associated with passenger travel.
-Despite the lack of formal reduction targets or climate pledges, the airport's ongoing efforts to monitor and report emissions across all scopes highlight its awareness of climate impact and commitment to sustainability within the aviation industry.
+Over the years, Sydney Airport has demonstrated a trend of decreasing emissions intensity per passenger, with a notable reduction to about 1.94 kg CO2e per passenger in 2023, down from 3.2 kg CO2e in 2013.
+This indicates a significant improvement in operational efficiency and a commitment to reducing the environmental impact of air travel.
+Despite the absence of formal reduction targets or climate pledges, the airport's ongoing efforts to monitor and report emissions align with industry standards for climate accountability.
+The focus on emissions intensity suggests a strategic approach to sustainability, aiming to balance growth with environmental responsibility.

 Access structured emissions data, company-specific emission factors, and source documents